Acquiring assistive technology

 Alternative Finance Program

-Northwest Access Fund provides funding to people with disabilities in Washington & Oregon to purchase assistive technology and achieve greater independence.
+Northwest Access Fund provides funding to people with disabilities in Washington, Oregon, and Idaho to purchase assistive technology and achieve greater independence.

 More information, including an application is located on their website www.nwaccessfund.org.